thruthesky/easy_packages/easychat/README.md

 - `users` field has the list of user's uid who joined the chat room.
   - There is no 1:1 chat room or group chat room.
 Or you may consider if there are only two users in the room, then it may be 1:1 chat.
 - `invitedUsers` field has the list of invited user's uid.
 They cannot enter the chat room, until they confirm it in the app.
+- `blockedUsers` is the uid list of blocked users by masters.
+- `masterUsers` is the uid list of master user.
+See [Masters](#masters)
 - `createdAt` is the Firestore Timestamp when the chat room created.
 - `updatedAt` is the Timestamp when the chat room information updated.
 - `lastMassage` is the last message.
 It may not exist.
 - `lastMessageAt` is the Timestamp of the last message sent.
 - `lastMessageUid` is the user's uid who sent the last message
 - `lastMessageUrl` is the photo or file url of the last message.
 It may not exist.
+- `open` if it is set to true, the chat room is open chat.
+So, it is listed in the open chat rom list and anyone can join the chat room without invitation.
+- `hasPassword` is set to true if the chat room has a password.
+See [Password](#password)

+### Chat message database struture

+For the speed and cost efficiencies, the chat messages are saved under `/chat-messages/{roomId}` in Realtime Database

+- When sending a chat message, if the text contains a URL, the site information is displayed for previewing.
+The appropriate values are stored in the following fields below the message:
+    - `previewUrl` - URL
+    - `previewTitle` - Title
+    - `previewDescription` - Description
+    - `previewImageUrl` - Image